amartinsmg/RandomNumbers/README.md

 # RandomNumbers

-RandomNumbers is a simple web-based random number generator that allows users to generate a specific number of random numbers within a specified range.
-It provides options for setting the minimum and maximum values, allowing duplication, decimal values, and sorting of generated numbers.
-The generator offers a user-friendly interface that makes it easy for users to input their preferred options and view the generated numbers in a readable format.
+RandomNumbers is a user-friendly web-based random number generator designed to generate a specific number of random numbers within a defined range.
+It offers various customization options, including the ability to set minimum and maximum values, allow duplication, and sort the generated numbers.
+Additionally, if the option for decimal values is enabled, users can also specify the desired number of decimal places.
+The generator provides a seamless interface where users can effortlessly input their preferences and conveniently view the generated numbers in a clear and readable format.

 ## Getting started